European nations mixed in their response to virus spikes

 BRITAIN

-Prime Minister Boris Johnson’s government appeared poised to impose strict coronavirus restrictions on England’s second-largest city after talks with officials in Greater Manchester failed to reach an agreement on the new measures.
+Prime Minister Boris Johnson imposed strict restrictions on England’s second-largest city, after talks with officials in Greater Manchester failed to agree on financial support for people whose livelihoods will be hit by the new measures.

+Greater Manchester joins the Liverpool and Lancashire regions of northwest England which have been placed in Tier 3, the highest level.

-Greater Manchester Mayor Andy Burnham has been seeking more financial support for workers and businesses affected by the restrictions in his region of almost 3 million people.
+Greater Manchester Mayor Andy Burnham, a member of the opposition Labour Party, had been seeking more financial support for workers and businesses affected by the restrictions in his region of almost 3 million people.
+He blamed Johnson for walking away from negotiations.

-Burnham Communities Secretary Robert Jenrick said that “discussions have concluded without an agreement.”
-He expressed disappointment that Burnham ”has been unwilling to take the action that is required to get the spread of the virus under control” in the city.

-So far, only the Liverpool and Lancashire regions of northwest England have been placed in the highest tier.

 The other nations of the U.K. control their own health policies and are taking slightly different approaches.